Choosing the Right Preventive Treatment

 Who is a good candidate for preventive treatment?

 Primary care practitioners should analyze a patient’s headache history to determine if they experience episodic or chronic migraine.
 A patient meets diagnostic criteria for chronic migraine when they experience more than 15 headache days per month with at least eight that include migraine features for more than three months.
-Once physicians understand the status of the patient’s migraine, they should discuss treatment expectations.
+Once providers understand the status of the patient’s migraine, they should discuss treatment expectations.

 Set realistic expectations

 Setting realistic expectations regarding treatment goals puts the patient onto a path for success.
-Physicians should discuss goals in terms of a reduction in migraine frequency, severity and burden as opposed to the complete elimination of migraine.
+Providers should discuss goals in terms of a reduction in migraine frequency, severity and burden as opposed to the complete elimination of migraine.
 For example, a realistic goal is to aim for a 50 percent reduction in migraine frequency during a specific timeframe.

 What do preventive treatments entail?

 When prescribing preventive treatments, it may be best to give each treatment an adequate trial for at least two months at goal dose, emphasizing that improvement is often gradual.
 As with all treatments, consider options that have the highest level of evidence-based efficacy.
-In addition to this, physicians should consider comorbidities and choose medications that treat coexisting disorders when possible.
+In addition to this, providers should consider comorbidities and choose medications that treat coexisting disorders when possible.

 Primary care practitioners should educate all patients on how lifestyle modifications can aid in their preventive care strategy.
 Because fluctuations in a patient’s daily routine can trigger migraine attacks, people with migraine are likely to see improvements if they maintain a routine bedtime and wake up time, eat regular and routine meals daily and perform moderate-intensity aerobic exercise daily.

 Certain supplements have been shown to aid in migraine prevention including magnesium, riboflavin, coenzyme-Q10 and melatonin.
-Physicians should weigh common side effects and contraindications and consider combining nutraceuticals with prescription preventives before making a recommendation.
+Providers should weigh common side effects and contraindications and consider combining nutraceuticals with prescription preventives before making a recommendation.

 Preventive prescription medications for migraine are offered in many forms such as tablets, nasal sprays and injections.
 Medication classes used to prevent migraine include antiepileptics, antidepressants, antihypertensives, onabotulinumtoxin-A and CGRP antibodies.
-Physicians should give thought to the common side effects, contraindications and who the medications should be considered for before prescribing.
+Providers should give thought to the common side effects, contraindications and who the medications should be considered for before prescribing.

 Importance of Patient Care